 You can see where I’m going with this.

 The colonial government used the situation to its advantage.
-They thought of these black, white, and mulatto Virginian frontiers people as an early defence system.
-If you think that’s me being cynical, that’s exactly what they were.
+They thought of these black, white, and mulatto Virginian frontiers people as an early defense system.
+If you believe that’s me being cynical, that’s precisely what they were.
 And that’s exactly how they felt.
 They were human shields.
 Every attack on their farms and settlements led to a few of their number racing back to Jamestown to plead for soldiers to protect them and their families.
 Which, of course, alerted the colonial government to Native American attack activity and where that activity was occurring.
-Of course the Establishment didn’t send any re-enforcements in the form of troops.
+Of course, the Establishment didn’t send any reinforcements in the form of troops.
 It sent nothing.

 Which, in turn, led to burning resentment for the frontiers people.